 A pre-payment meter (PPM) is a great way to budget your account, if you are struggling to keep on top of all your household bills.
 The Payment and Account Resolutions Team can install a PPM into your home, to help you manage your electricity and gas account, and it means its one less bill that you have to worry about.
 The balance on your account will be transferred onto your PPM and recovered at 10%.
 Meaning each time, you have to top up your PPM, 10% will go towards your outstanding balance and 90% towards your electricity or gas usage.
 Please note if you live in rented accommodation we will require permission from your landlord to install a PPM and the team will carry out a few checks to ensure your current meter is compatible for a PPM.

-You’ll be given a receipt with your 20 digit Topup Code printed on it.
+• You will be given a receipt with a 20-digit code.
 You will need this when topping up your meter at home.
+Please note some codes may be longer at times due to changes in tariffs.

 Emergency Credit

-Please check the opening times of the Payzone, An Post or PostPoint outlets where you can buy credit.
+Please check the opening times of the Payzone outlets where you can buy credit.
 Credit cannot be bought over the phone or online.
-You can contact your Gas Supplier for a list of outlets in your area or log on to Payzone, An Post or PostPoint.
+You can contact your Gas Supplier for a list of outlets in your area or log on to Payzone.

-Please ensure you have enough credit on your meter at all times.
+Please ensure you always have enough credit on your meter.
 It is useful to note that if the meter is left with no credit the standing charge will still be applied.
 This means the next time you key in a top up; deductions for any standing charge balance will be taken.

 Before installing a prepayment meter in your home, we will work with you to ensure this is the best solution based on your circumstances.
 The following criteria will apply:

-You must show that you are experiencing difficulty paying account arrears due to financial hardship and consent to the installation
+• You must show that you are having trouble paying account arrears due to financial hardship and consent to the installation.

-You must have easy access to the meter in your home for inputting credit
+• You must have easy access to the meter in your home to input top-ups.

 If you do not meet the above criteria, for example you are critically dependent on electrically powered equipment; we will make every effort to find an alternative payment solution for you.

-Elderly customers are normally protected from having their supply cut off during the winter months.
-However if the credit is not maintained on a prepayment meter, the supply will turn off until a sufficient top up is applied.
+Some customers are normally protected from having their supply cut off during the winter months.
+However, if the credit is not maintained on a prepayment meter, the supply will turn off until a sufficient top up is applied.

 If you are registering with Energia and your existing meter type is interchangeable between prepayment and credit, we can issue a deactivation code to transfer your meter to credit mode.
 Alternatively, a meter exchange may be required.